LouisR-git/duux-fan-local/README.md

 ## 🙌 Credits
 Based on reverse engineering, packet sniffing, vibe coding ~~and a lot of fan noise~~.
+A special thanks to the Home Assistant community for their valuable insights and contributions, especially the discussion in [this topic](https://community.home-assistant.io/t/experience-integrating-duux-products/386403/154) which greatly helped this integration.
 Contributions welcome! 🛠️